carbonblack/cbapi-python/docs/concepts.rst

 -------------

 Everything in cbapi is represented in terms of "Model Objects".
-A Model Object in cbapi represents a single instance of a specific type of data in CB Response or Protection.
-For example, a process document from CB Response (as seen on an Analyze Process page in the Web UI) is represented as a :py:mod:`cbapi.response.models.Process` Model Object.
+A Model Object in cbapi represents a single instance of a specific type of data in EDR or App Control.
+For example, a process document from EDR (as seen on an Analyze Process page in the Web UI) is represented as a :py:mod:`cbapi.response.models.Process` Model Object.
-Similarly, a file instance in CB Protection is represented as a  :py:mod:`cbapi.protection.models.FileInstance` Model Object.
+Similarly, a file instance in App Control is represented as a  :py:mod:`cbapi.protection.models.FileInstance` Model Object.

 Once you have an instance of a Model Object, you can access all of the data contained within as Python properties.